Macomber High School (Toledo, Ohio)

-Irving E. Macomber Vocational Technical High School was a vocational public high school in Toledo, Ohio, USA, from 1938 to June 1991.
+Irving E. Macomber Vocational Technical High School was a vocational public high school in Toledo, Ohio, United States, from 1938 to June 1991.
 It was named for the man who helped develop the city's schools and parks, and who used to live on the property the school was built on.
 Macomber served the entire city and was part of the Toledo Public School District.
 The school began as Vocational High School in the original Toledo high school in 1927 before moving to its location on Monroe Street in 1938.
-In 1959 the school became joint-operational with Whitney High School, an all-girls vocational school located just across 16th St., and the two buildings came to be known as Macomber-Whitney.
+In 1959, the school became joint-operational with Whitney High School, an all-girls vocational school located just across 16th St., and the two buildings came to be known as Macomber-Whitney.
 The building still sits on Monroe Street, just northwest of Fifth Third Field.